 The C/SDDV scholarship program has been in effect since 1941.
 This program provides educational opportunities to dependent children and spouses of Florida veterans who have died or have been determined to be 100 percent disabled as a result of specified military actions.
 Students who are enrolled in public postsecondary education institutions are eligible for an award equal to the cost of tuition and fees.
-Students enrolled in a private postsecondary institution.
+Students enrolled in a private postsecondary institution are eligible for an award equal to the average cost of tuition and fees at a comparable public institution.
 Eligible institutions include Florida public state universities, public state/community colleges, public career centers and eligible private postsecondary institutions.